Improving the SEO of your WordPress site needs to be done in a specific order to get it done right.

 So where exactly should you start with search engine optimisation for your WordPress site?

-SEO for your website can be a whole list of seemingly unrelated lists of ‘stuff’ that you need to do to your site in order to rank better.
+SEO for your website can be a whole list of seemingly unrelated lists of ‘stuff’ that you need to do to your site to optimise it in order to rank better.

 The truth is that everything SEO is interconnected and it’s important to make sure you cover everything, otherwise your hard work could be going to waste.